ibm-messaging/cphtestp/README.md

 Depending on the container runtime environment you are using, if you have problems creating enough application (and MQ client threads) in the cphtestp container, you may need to increase the PID limit.
 This can be configured on the `docker/podman run --pids-limit=8192 cphtestp` or more permanently in the `/usr/share/containers/containers.conf` file.

 ## Embedded cph
-The version of cph contained in this image was taken on 9th June 2021 and built on 64bit xLinux.
+The version of cph contained in this image was taken on 19th August 2021 and built on 64bit xLinux.
 The most up to date cph code can be found here: https://github.com/ibm-messaging/mq-cph